bikramp-hub/PCSB_EoSs/README.md

  * All EoSs satisfy the PNM matter constraints resulting from chiral effective field theory, while PCSB0, PCSB1, and PCSB2 satisfy both the astro-physical constraints (GW170817+NICER) and the chiral effective field theory.

-Please cite the article [ref] if you are using this EoSs.
+Please cite the article [Pradhan et al.,2022](https://arxiv.org/abs/2209.12657) if you are using these EoSs.